joelwk/chanscope-knowledge-agents/README.md

 # Chanscope Knowledge Agent

 ## Overview
 An advanced query system leveraging multiple AI providers (OpenAI, Grok, Venice) for comprehensive 4chan data analysis to extract actionable insights and patterns.
-The system employs intelligent sampling techniques and a multi-stage analysis pipeline to process large volumes of 4chan data, enabling temporal analysis, cross-source verification, and predictive analytics.
+The system provides a robust API layer that can be integrated with autonomous AI agents and agentic systems.
+It employs intelligent sampling techniques and a multi-stage analysis pipeline to process large volumes of 4chan data, enabling temporal analysis, cross-source verification, and predictive analytics.

 ### Platform Integration
 - **Traditional Deployment**: Docker-based local or server deployment for controlled environments